Apply for your marriage green card with top-rated lawyer support.

 Undergoing a medical examination is an important step of the immigration process and is required for all family members seeking a family-based green card or other type of immigrant visa.
 Boundless put together a guide on the medical exam so you and your children can prepare for this requirement.
 The guide includes information on how to schedule an exam with an accredited physician, what to expect during the exam itself, and how to document your medical and immunization history.

 Depending on the type of visa your family is applying for, children may also be required to attend a visa interview as part of the application process.
 Children may be asked to verify information about themselves and the details of their application.
 If this seems nerve-wracking, don’t worry!
-Boundless gathered the top child visa interview questions we’ve heard from our customers so you and your child can enter the interview with confidence.
+Boundless gathered the top child visa interview questions (video) we’ve heard from our customers so you and your child can enter the interview with confidence.

 Traveling to the U.S. with Children